af83/ucengine-docs/Home.md

 # UCengine

-UCengine (Unified Collaboration Engine), provides developers with the tools to help them build realtime applications or integrate realtime features to existing applications.
+UC Engine (Unified Collaboration Engine), provides developers with the tools to help them build realtime applications or integrate realtime features to existing applications.

 **This documentation is under construction.**